Gay Ghost

-The Gay Ghost (later renamed the Grim Ghost, not to be confused with Grim Ghost) is a fictional superhero in the DC Comics universe whose first appearance was in Sensation Comics #1 (January 1942), published by one DC's predecessor companies, All-American Publications.
+The Gay Ghost (later renamed the Grim Ghost, not to be confused with Grim Ghost) is a superhero in the DC Comics universe whose first appearance was in Sensation Comics #1 (January 1942), published by one of DC's predecessor companies, All-American Publications.
 He was created by writer Gardner Fox and artist Howard Purcell.

 Publication history

 The Gay Ghost appeared in Sensation Comics #1–13, 15–33, and 38, his last appearance until Secret Origins (vol. 2) #42 (July 1989).
-Most recently, he appeared in Animal Man #25 (July 1990).
+He later appeared in Animal Man #25 (July 1990).